Beverly M. Emerson

 Beverly M. Emerson (born January 18, 1952) is an Emeritus Professor of Biological Sciences at the Salk Institute for Biological Studies who uncovered details about how cancer becomes drug resistant.
-She is currently at the Oregon Health & Science University’s Knight Cancer Institute.
-She is a Fellow of the American Association for the Advancement of Science.
+She is currently a Distinguished Professor at the Oregon Health & Science University’s Knight Cancer Institute.
+She is a Fellow of the American Association for the Advancement of Science and the American Academy of Arts and Sciences.

 Early life and education

 Emerson was born in Eugene, Oregon.
 Her parents divorced when she was young and her mother became a traveller.
-Her father was an amateur boxer and he mother was a gambler.
+Her father was an amateur boxer and her mother was a gambler.
 Emerson attended the La Châtelainie School for Girls in Neuchâtel for a year.
 She studied biology at the University of California, San Diego.
 To support her studies, she worked as a carhop at Shoney's and a waitress at a steakhouse.
 During her undergraduate studies she spent a year at the University of St Andrews (1972), where she worked with Donald Helinski and Peter Geiduschek.
 She joined Washington University in St. Louis for her graduate studies, earning a PhD in molecular biology in 1981 under the supervision of Robert G. Roeder.
 She faced some challenges during her doctoral studies, but was helped by Shirley M. Tilghman who visited Seattle as a guest speaker.
 Emerson was a postdoctoral research associate at the National Institutes of Health, where she started to work on transcription.
 She has continued to investigate how transcription can malfunction and cause disease throughout her academic career.